dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 ## Starting Point

 So making a config.plist may seem hard, its not.
-It just takes some time but this guide will tell you how to configure eveything, you won't be left in the cold.
+It just takes some time but this guide will tell you how to configure everything, you won't be left in the cold.
 This also means if you have issues, review your config settings to make sure they're correct.
 Main things to note with OpenCore:

 * **All properties must be defined**, there are no default OpenCore will fall back on so **do not delete sections unless told explicitly so**.
 If the guide doesn't mention the option, leave it at default.
 * **The Sample.plist cannot be used As-Is**, you must configure it to your system